-More than 100 empirical studies have examined the efficacy of bio-behavioral therapies and headache.
+More than 100 empirical studies have examined the efficacy of biobehavioral therapies and headache.
 The American Academy of Neurology-U.S. Consortium published evidence-based guidelines for migraine headache treatment and concluded that relaxation training, thermal biofeedback combined with relaxation training, EMG biofeedback, and cognitive-behavioral therapy were effective treatment options for migraine.
 These results have been confirmed in other meta-analytic reviews.
+Research has identified a variety of "modifiable" risk factors (including medication overuse) that appear to be associated with the escalation of the frequency and severity of migraine headache and are amenable to behavioral treatment.
+These include attack frequency, obesity, medication overuse, stressful life events, caffeine overuse, and snoring/sleep apnea.
+These risk factors are amenable to behavioral treatment.

 The above behavioral treatments are critical in formulating a treatment strategy to address the modifiable risk factors noted above for the escalation of migraine.
 Effective treatment begins with a thorough diagnostic interview and the introduction of a headache diary as a tool for self-monitoring.
 Educating patients about headache mechanisms and the course of treatment allows a collaborative relationship between the patient and clinician.
 Patients must be "active participants" in the management of their headache issues.
-By training healthy physiological responses and developing behavioral/cognitive strategies to manage pain, the patient becomes empowered in their pain management and control.
+It is essential that clinicians monitor and be attentive to treatment adherence with respect to both pharmacological and non-pharmacological treatment strategies.